-Our audit committee is comprised of Mr. Ron Mayron, who is an independent director.
+Our audit committee is comprised of Mr. Ron Mayron and Mr. Yechiel Even, who are independent directors.
 Mr. Mayron is the Chairman of the Audit Committee and is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. The Audit Committee's main function is to oversee our accounting and financial reporting processes and the audits of our financial statements.
 This committee's responsibilities include, among other things: